Tony Felloni: Criminal career

 Felloni was imprisoned in 1986 for heroin dealing, receiving a ten-year sentence, and was paroled in 1993.
-Following his arrest, Felloni reportedly told Gardaí "When I come back, I'll flood Dublin with heroin".
-He was arrested in August 1994, January 1995, July 1995 and October 1995 for heroin possession, but was granted bail each time, allowing him to continue his dealing; this repeated granting of bail to Felloni became a point of political debate during the 1996 referendum on the Sixteenth Amendment of the Constitution of Ireland.
+Following his arrest, Felloni reportedly told Gardaí "When I come back, I'll flood Dublin with heroin."
+He was arrested four times between August 1994 and October 1995 for heroin possession, but was granted bail each time, allowing him to continue his dealing.
+This repeated granting of bail to Felloni became a point of political debate during the 1996 referendum on the Sixteenth Amendment of the Constitution of Ireland.

-Following a Garda operation codenamed "Operation Pizza" into his drug operation, Felloni was arrested charged with multiple drug offences.
-In June 1996, Felloni was sentenced to twenty years' imprisonment for heroin trafficking, at the time the longest prison sentence handed down for drug offences in the state's history.
+Following a Garda operation (codenamed "Operation Pizza") into his drug business, Felloni was arrested and charged with multiple drug offences.
+In June 1996, he was sentenced to twenty years' imprisonment for heroin trafficking, which at the time was the longest prison sentence handed down for drug offences in the state's history.
 Sentencing Felloni, Judge Cyril Kelly described him as "one of the principal movers of drugs in this city".
 Assets of over IR£400,000 were seized in 1998; it was estimated that Felloni and his family had earned £875,000 from drug dealing since 1988.
 An appeal against the sentence was denied in 1999.

 In 1998, Paul Reynolds published King Scum: The Life and Crimes of Tony Felloni, a book about Felloni and his criminal career.
-In 1999, Felloni was reported in the Evening Herald to have tested HIV positive.
+In 1999, Felloni was reported in the Evening Herald to have tested HIV-positive.

 In 2010, Gardaí seized another €500,000 from the family.
 Felloni was released in January 2011 after serving 14 1/2 years; at 67 years old and suffering from AIDS, he was not expected to return to crime.
 Following his release from prison, Dublin City Council member Cieran Perry tabled an unsuccessful motion calling on the council not to assist Felloni "in any way" in getting a council house, with Cllr.
-Perry describing him as "actually scum of the earth" who "has done so much damage in the area."
+Perry describing him as "actually scum of the earth" who "has done so much damage in the area".